emacsmirror/spell-fu/readme.rst

 - Support alternates to ``aspell`` for generating word lists.
 - Support a custom command for generating a word list.
 - Support going to next/previous misspelled word.
+- Support affix expansion when calling aspell (some non English dictionaries use this).
+- Support refreshing the word list when ispell updates the personal dictionary.